jdaymude/phd101/docs/_sources/index.rst.txt

 * :ref:`Junior students <junior_overview>`, who are honing the skills of independent ideation, argument, and communication.
 * :ref:`Senior students <senior_overview>`, who are pursuing purpose beyond their PhD program.

-This guide is primarily aimed toward PhD students in computer science (and possibly mathematics).
+This guide is primarily aimed toward PhD students studying computer science and possibly mathematics.
-Some content—especially those around research skills and technical writing—may extend to other STEM PhDs as well.
+Some content—especially around research skills and technical writing—may extend to other STEM PhDs as well.
 It would be interesting to see a humanities version of this guide one day; though some workflows presented here (e.g., for :ref:`time and project management <new_management>` or :ref:`automated document formatting <tutorials_latex>`) might translate with little effort.
+As a final disclaimer, my institutional and relational experiences will most align with the academic cultures of the United States and Europe, though meaningful differences exist within these cultures and meaningful similarities extend beyond them.

 How to read this guide